Tuyki/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Machine learning and artificial intelligence.
-- Robustness and uncertainty quantification in machine learning.
+- Uncertainty, robustness quantification and certification in machine learning.
 - Tensor decomposition and its application in machine learning

 # Education to show in About widget